 Ecommerce is not merely the process of buying at a low price and then reselling at a higher price.
 Behind the scenes of many a successful Amazon business runs an extensive, finely-tuned strategy which includes constant research, planning, attention to detail, coordination and execution.
 All this to ensure business sustainability and growth.

 Repricing is a massive part of this, yet it’s more than simply ensuring you have the lowest priced product.

 What is Amazon Repricing?

-Repricing is synonymous with Amazon even though it is possible to reprice automatically on other marketplaces, including eBay.
+Repricing is synonymous with Amazon even though it is possible to reprice automatically on other marketplaces, including eBay and Walmart.
 On Amazon though, repricing is far more common and the technology to facilitate this far more mature with the option to use repricing software.

 In simple terms, repricing is when a seller makes changes to the price of the products they offer on venues including Amazon and eBay.
 You might automatically assume that this ‘repricing’ involves a decrease in price.
 That’s an easy mistake to make with the common misconception being that repricing software is just an automatic ‘race to the bottom’.

 In fact, repricing can work either way with a price moving up or down.
 Sellers may price upwards when a competitors’ product price is increased or is out of stock or when they hold the Buy Box, and down when stock levels are high from all sellers and a little more aggressive selling is required.

 Typically, though repricing occurs in response to, yes, you’ve guessed it … any sort of competition.

 Unlike products listed on a stand-alone website, Amazon products are easily comparable like for like because similar products are listed side by side in the catalog, with one set of images and one listing, right next to your competition!